Nursing Careers

 Select Resources

 - To learn more about nursing specialties, visit Johnson & Johnson’s nursing page (96 specialties to explore and 200-plus videos of nurse profiles) and Top Nursing’s page on careers and specialties.
+Review this list of alternative nursing careers if you are seeking options beyond the traditional nursing paths.

 - Vault Guides (create a free account with your Georgetown email) have comprehensive information on a variety of careers, including Nursing Jobs, Healthcare Provider Jobs, and Alternative Health Care Jobs.